Rice from town near Tokyo is radiation-free, tests show

 Concerns over food safety have grown after radiation from the smashed Fukushima Daiichi power plant has leaked across northern and eastern Japan since March, the world's worst nuclear crisis in 25 years.

-Some local authorities are testing their rice to see if it contains too much cesium.
+Some local authorities are testing their rice to see if it contains too much caesium.

 Rice grown in the town of Tako in Chiba prefecture, 240 km (150 miles) southwest of Fukushima, was tested this week to determine if more stringent checks are needed after the town measured high radiation in the ground, local officials said.